lakikishorsubba/rails_api/README.md

 # Rails API Backend

-This project is a **Ruby on Rails API with Postman** that provides authentication, password reset, account delete, Association, article management, file uploads, comments, and likes functionality.
+This a **Ruby on Rails API with Postman Project** that has authentication, user role (user/admin), password reset, account delete, Association, article management(CRUD), file uploads, comments, and likes functionality.
 It uses **Devise + JWT** for authentication and **ActiveStorage** for file handling.

-Please use Postman to test the functionality as it is developed as pure --API
+Please use Postman to test the functionality since it is --API only.

 ## Authentication & Security
 - Integrated **Devise** for authentication.